skrattaren/apf.rst/apf.rst

   behaves similarly: it has no protective shell of its own, so it utilises the shells of dead land snails.
-The reason why the hermit crab is one of the sadder species in our world as well is given in Stephen Jay Gould's essay 'Nature's Odd Couples' (published in his collection "`The Panda's Thumb`_"): the shells that form the crabs' natural habitat are from a species of snail that has been extinct since the 19th century.
+The reason why the hermit crab is one of the sadder species in our world as well is given in Stephen Jay Gould's essay 'Nature's Odd Couples' (published in his collection **The Panda's Thumb**): the shells that form the crabs' natural habitat are from a species of snail that has been extinct since the 19th century.
 The hermit crabs on Bermuda are only surviving by recycling old fossil shells, of which there are fewer and fewer as time goes on, thus causing the hermit